George Hunt Williamson: Career

-Like his role-model Adamski, Williamson enjoyed referring to himself as "professor," and claimed an extensive academic background, which in fact was completely non-existent.
-In the late 1950s he withdrew from the contactee scene and even changed his name, concocting a new fictitious academic and family background to go along with the new name, while continuing to live in California.
+Like his role-model Adamski, Williamson enjoyed referring to himself as "professor," and claimed an extensive academic background, which was in fact, completely false.
+In the late 1950s, he withdrew from the contactee scene and even changed his name, concocting a new fictitious academic and family background to go along with the new name, while continuing to reside in California.
 His 1961 book was published under a still different pen name.
 Little is known about his life between 1961 and his reported death in 1986, other than that at one time he became a priest of the Nestorian Church, actually the Assyrian Church of the East.

-As of 2006, a number of his books are still in print, in paperback editions.
-The only other well-known 1950s contactees who still have books in print are Daniel Fry and Truman Bethurum.
+A number of books by Williamson are still in print, in paperback editions.
+The only other well-known 1950s contactees whose books are still available are Truman Bethurum and Daniel Fry.